Ranul1/Translate_BepInEx/README.md

    (Game folder)/BepInEx/plugins/
    ```

 3. Launch the game again.
-If everything works, the game should now be partially or fully translated into Vietnamese.
+If everything works, the game should now be partially or fully translated.

 ---